Located about 2.4 km south of Guthega, this hut was built as a hut and later converted to a ski lodge.

-The first hut was built here in 1925-26, and called Pounds Creek Hut.
-At that time, only two other buildings existed in the area, Betts Camp and The Kosciuszko Hotel.
-Pounds Creek Hut remains but has been extended.
-The NSW Government Tourist Bureau built Pounds Creek Hut for Dr Herbert Schlink in 1926, as a location for ski touring.
+The first hut was built here in 1925-26 and was called Pounds Creek Hut.
+At that time, only two other buildings existed in the area, Betts Camp and the Kosciusko Hotel.
+Pounds Creek Hut remains but has been considerably extended.
+The NSW Government Tourist Bureau built Pounds Creek Hut for Dr Herbert Schlink s a location for ski touring.
 It had two rooms and four bunks.
 The original Pounds Creek design and photograph are available.

 There is a well-marked crawl space under the building for shelter in an emergency, (see picture below) but it is barely high enough to sit upright.
 However it is lined, and would be comfortable and safe in a blizzard.
 A shovel for snow is kept beside the front door.

 Lodge members were also responsible for building the suspension bridge across the Snowy River near Illawong, which is very useful for skiers and walkers heading up onto the main range.

 Illawong Ski Tourers (IST) is a group member of KHA.
 In 2014, IST renewed their licence agreement with NPWS for the management of Illawong Lodge.
 Not only does this recognise the significant cultural relationship between IST and the building (now over 50 years), but also provides for broader public access to the Lodge.

 The lodge is large and consists of four main rooms with a roof and walls of iron, floor of wood, and it is lined.
 It includes solar power; and gas for cooking, water heating, and one room heater.
 The toilet is inside the lodge.